The Technical Association of the Graphic Arts welcomes new officers and members to the Board of Directors

 Printing Industries of America is the world’s largest graphic arts trade association, representing an industry with approximately one million employees.
 It serves the interests of more than 10,000 member companies.
 Together with its nationwide affiliate network, Printing Industries delivers products and services that enhance the growth, efficiency, and profitability of its members and the graphic communications industry through advocacy, education, research, and technical information.

 If you would prefer not to receive further email messages from Printing Industries of America, reply to this email and include your name and the word “remove” in the subject line.
 Please allow 10 business days for your removal request to be processed.
-Printing Industries of America is located at 200 Deer Run Road, Sewickley, PA 15143.
+Printing Industries of America is located at 301 Brush Creek Road, Warrendale, PA 15086.